 TSA began testing state-of-the-art Advanced Imaging Technology (AIT) in 2007 and began deploying units to airports in 2008.
 This technology can detect a wide range of threats to transportation security in a matter of seconds to protect passengers and crews.
 Imaging technology is an integral part of TSA's effort to continually look for new technologies that help ensure travel remains safe and secure by staying ahead of evolving threats.

 TSA currently uses millimeter wave AIT to safely screen passengers for metallic and nonmetallic threats, including weapons and explosives, which may be concealed under clothing without physical contact to help TSA keep the traveling public safe.
-Over 700 AIT units are deployed at almost 160 airports nationwide.
+More than 740 AIT units are deployed at almost 160 airports nationwide.

 All millimeter wave AIT units deployed at airports are outfitted with software designed to enhance passenger privacy by eliminating passenger-specific images and instead auto-detecting potential threats and highlighting their location on a generic outline of a passenger that is identical for all passengers.